matwilso/matwilso.github.io/_posts/gpt-sim.md

 What such brains may be able to predict about human psychology is a bit worrying...

-If text-based-GPT is like having thousands of world experts to talk to, robot-embodied-YouTube-GPT would be like having thousands of world experts in the room with you.
+If text-based-GPT is like having thousands of world experts to talk to, robot-embodied-video-GPT would be like having thousands of world experts in the room with you.
 It could know things like survival skills, yoga, workout routines, guitar cords.
 It could demonstrate and explain the mechanics of these things to you (e.g., starting a fire with a magnifying glass [[youtube video]](https://www.youtube.com/watch?v=D2ym8wt5NWo)).